SilkRose/Pony/stories/script-kitty/script-kitty.md

 She failed as well.
 They were pushing the buttons in the right order, but the machine refused to do anything — even brew coffee.

 Opal meowed again and got up from her chair.
-She decided to be a helpful little kitty and fix the coffee machine for her owner and her friend.
+She decided to be a helpful little kitty and fix the coffee machine for her owner and friend.
 She made her way upstairs to Rarity's personal computer.

 "Let's begin," she meowed.

 She then proceeded to roll around on the keyboard to said computer.
-She watched as a terminal opened on the screen, commands being typed as she wiggled her body around on the keyboard, seemingly randomly.
+She watched as a terminal opened on the screen, commands being typed as she wiggled her body around on the keyboard, seemingly at random.

 She made quick progress, her skill as a hacker being put to great use.
 She'd connected to the coffee machine using a default password and was reading its internal console.